open-component-model/ocm/docs/ocm/README.md

 </div>

 Layer 1 describes the elements and data formats the Open Component Model deals with.
-All client APIs MUST provide a binding for those kinds of elements.
+All client APIs MUST provide a binding for the mandatory operations for the client code and SHOULD provide a binding for the optional ones.

 Layer 2 describes the abstract operations, which handle the persistence of the described top-level elements.
 All client APIs MUST provide a binding